 Each motor has a simple switch and two diodes in the wheelbox.
 The switch has a common contact and two 'outputs', to each of which are soldered the diodes.
 The switch contact is a simple copper strip.
 The common supply terminal is riveted to the strip, this provides one of the potential trouble-spots as the rivet can corrode and lose its connection to the strip.
 Next in line for grot are the contact pads at each end of the strip.
-These should be cleaned of corrosion, arcing deposits etc. The two diodes are common silicon rectifiers of the '1N4000' family: if you wander into Maplins or similar and mutter '1N4007' you should come away about 10p poorer but two diodes richer.
+These should be cleaned of corrosion, arcing deposits etc. The two diodes are common silicon rectifiers of the '1N4000' family - 1N4000 to 1N4007, but anything of similar ratings will work.

 Three relays are used for the basic lift/ lower switching.
 Further relays are used on cars with extra driving lamps, but for our purposes we will consider a straightforward installation as used on the earlier Tasmins.
 Reference should be made to the circuit diagrams which illustrate the flow of current at the various points of the lift/ lower cycle.
 Note that some colour coding of the wiring may differ from your car.
 I've coloured red whichever wires are 'live' (ie at 12v) for each part of the cycle:

 1. Lights are off.
 12v appears on the Whi/Yel to each pod motor but can go no further as the motor's internal switch is open.